These layered bars have a soft, sweet buttery and nutty pecan crumble oat crust with cinnamon-sugar.

 Baking the bars are simple enough.
 Can’t decide what taste you’re in the mood for?
 Ask your kids!
 The only difficult thing about these bars is deciding on the filling.
 The kitchen tools I used for this recipe is probably what you have in your own kitchen.
 I used my food processor to prepare the crumble.
 But if you have some mixing bowls, a spatula, pastry blender and your hands.
 That outta do it.
 Nothing fancy.
 Our Great Grandmothers kept things simple.

 Preheat the oven to 350 degrees F. Prepare a 9 x 9 square baking dish by lining it with parchment paper.
 Make sure you leave about an inch or two of parchment up 2 sides of the dish.
 It makes lifting the bars out of the pan so easy.
 Nothing sticks!
 No fuss, no mess.
 I swear by parchment.
 It makes cooking so much easier!
 Meanwhile, prepare the pecans.
-Grind about 3/4 cup of pecan pieces in a Nutra Bullet, (that is what I used) Food processor until it resembles fine crumbs.
+Grind about 3/4 cup of pecan pieces in a Nutri Bullet, (that is what I used) or food processor until it resembles fine crumbs.
 Ever tried using a coffee grinder?
 I have heard that works as well.
 It should yield about 1/2 cup or slightly more.
 You can be the judge.

 The Pecan-Oat Crust